 $ yay -S mplayer

-We can also view information of a package in AUR or official repositories.
+3. We can view information of a package in AUR or official repositories.

 $ yay -Syu

-A good feature of yay is if you pass this command with no operation, then it will displays menu for package install selection.
+5. A good feature of yay is if you pass this command with no operation, then it will display menu for package install selection.

 For instance, when I run the following command (Note that there is no operation specified), it shows me the menu for package selection.

 $ yay mplayer